Session 1 - Module A: Advanced Agent Patterns¶

 return critique

-"""Improve response based on critique"""
+"""Improve data processing approach based on critique"""

 improvement_prompt = f"""

-Original user message: {message}
+Original requirements: {message}

-Current response: {current_response}
+Current processing approach: {current_response}

 """